 - Sturdy and withstands breezy conditions.
 Good option for outdoor play.

 - Design provides consistent net tension

-- Patented oval tubing prevents twisting of the net, enables easy and fast setup
+- Patented oval steel tubes prevent twisting of the net, and enable easy and fast setup

 - Comes with a strong nylon carry bag